barionleg/Xipho/docs/server_stats.md

 audio-info
 : Information about the bitrate/samplerate/quality of the stream.
-  Also used for YP entries.
+  Also used for directory listings.
   _Metadata set by source client_
   Example:
   `samplerate=44100;quality=10%2e0;channels=2` (LadioCast)
   `ice-bitrate=128;ice-channels=2;ice-samplerate=44100` (Butt)

 ice-bitrate
 : Information about the audio bitrate (in kbit/s) of the stream.
   _Can be set by source client_

 samplerate
 : Information about the samplerate of the stream.
   _Can be set by source client_

 quality
 : Information about the audio quality of the stream.
   _Metadata set by source client_

 frame_rate
 : Information about the framerate of the stream.
   _Only present for video streams_

 frame_size
 : Information about the frame size of the stream.
   _Only present for video streams_

 video_bitrate
 : Information about the video bitrate of the stream.
   _Only present for video streams_

 video_quality
 : Information about the video quality of the stream.
   _Only present for video streams_

 server_name
 : Stream name
   _Metadata set by source client_

 server_description
 : Stream description
   _Metadata set by source client_

 server_type
 : MIME-type for the stream currently active on this mountpoint.

 subtype
 : MIME-subtype, can be e.g. codecs like Opus, Vorbis, Theora.
   Separated with `/`.

 listener_peak